ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

-The variable HHSIZE poses a problem for the anonymization of the file, since suppressing it will not anonymize this variable: a simple headcount based on the household ID would allow the reconstruction of this variable.
-Table 9.7 shows the absolute frequencies of HHSIZE.
+The variable HHSIZE poses a problem for the anonymization of the file, since suppressing it will not anonymize this variable: a simple headcount based on the household ID would allow the reconstruction of this variable. :numref:`tab97` shows the absolute frequencies of HHSIZE.
 The number of households for each size larger than 13 is 6 or fewer and can be considered outliers with a higher risk of re-identification, as discussed in Step 6a.
 One way to deal with this is to remove all